-Data modernization and the cloud Bookmark has been added
+Data modernization and the cloud has been saved

 Data modernization and the cloud

 Many companies are moving data to the cloud, and while doing so, they prefer modernized platforms.
 This begets the question—is data modernization driving cloud adoption, or vice versa?